 Markers or Prismacolor pencils are recommended, since that will show your raw drawing ability.

 However, your overall goal is to impress.
-You want to use the method that displays your best possible work, and that means understanding the pros and cons of each method before you start developing your images:
+You want to use the medium that displays your best possible work, and that means understanding the pros and cons of each method before you start developing your designs:

 *This is not a sponsored post.
 These are, however, the materials we use ourselves.